-The University of Western Attica maintains a dedicated website for its postgraduate programmes.
-The PSP has a dedicated webpage in Greek, with partial content available in English, at msc-acs.uniwa.gr.

-There, interested persons can find information about the PSP in general, the organization of the programme, the courses, the modules per semester, the faculty members, the study guide, University rules and regulations, the selection criteria, forms, and reports as well as the quality assurance policy.

-The web pages contain information and forms that students might find helpful.
-The organization of the web pages is simple, with apparent links for each section.
+The University of Western Attica keeps a dedicated website for its postgraduate programmes.
+The PSP maintains a dedicated website in Greek and English, cscyb@uniwa.gr.
+There, interested persons can find information about the PSP in general, the organization of the program, the courses, the modules per semester, the faculty members, the study guide, the University rules and regulations, the selection criteria, forms, and reports.
+The web pages contain information and forms that students might find helpful, including the detailed programme and course descriptions and an elaborate list of the teaching staff.
+The organization of the web pages is good and simple, with obvious links for each section.
 Guidelines for the appropriate maintenance of the website are in place.